Nikki Haley announces 2024 White House bid

 "The Washington establishment has failed us over and over and over again.
-It's time for a new generation of leadership to rediscover fiscal responsibility, secure our border and strengthen our country, our pride and our purpose," Haley said in the video.
+It's time for a new generation of leadership to rediscover fiscal responsibility, secure our border and strengthen our country, our pride and our purpose," Haley, who is expected to deliver remarks Wednesday in Charleston at a campaign launch event, said in the video.

-Haley served as US ambassador to the United Nations under former President Donald Trump.
-Trump, who announced his bid last year, recently appeared to bless her entrance into the race, telling reporters that she had called to tell him she was considering a campaign launch and that he had said, "You should do it."
+Haley served as US ambassador to the United Nations under Trump.
+The former president, who announced his bid last year, recently appeared to bless her entrance into the race, telling reporters that she had called to tell him she was considering a campaign launch and that he had said, "You should do it."

 Haley, the daughter of Indian immigrants, opened the video talking about how she felt "different" growing up in Bamberg, South Carolina.